Operational verification of the existence of a spacetime manifold: Field theory and spacetime

 As a final point, note that the above operational reconstruction of spacetime is actually one precise implementation of the relationalism paradigm, defining the spacetime manifold using nothing but fields that supposedly live on it.
 The idea for a mental image ``fields do not live on top of spacetime, but on top of each other'' (pointed out for example by Rovelli in \cite{Rovelli2004}) can be explicitly realized if we were to take $4$ parametric functions $a^{(1)}(x),\dots,a^{(4)}(x)$, conveniently chosen so that they uniquely specify a spacetime point $x$ in some given chart, i.e., such that one can solve those $4$ parametric functions for the coordinates as functions of the observables,

 and then use them to eliminate $x$ from the remaining $K-4$ observables $a^{(5)},\dots,a^{(K)}$.
-In this way one arrives precisely at the $K-4$ correlation functions (\ref{GeneralFTCorrelationFunctions}), which actually define the manifold $\cM$ using nothing but the information about fields.
+In this way one arrives precisely at the $K-4$ correlation functions \eqref{GeneralFTCorrelationFunctions}, which actually define the manifold $\cM$ using nothing but the information about fields.
 These correlation functions are the precise technical implementation of the statement that ``fields live on fields'', in the sense that we can only observe coincidences among fields, as opposed to the the values of fields ``at a given spacetime point''.

-Nevertheless, in contrast to the paradigm of relationalism, the fact that we always have precisely $K-4$ correlation functions (that is, for every choice of $K$) tells us that the set of solutions of those $K-4$ correlation functions, namely the spacetime manifold $\cM$, has its own objective reality, independent of the choice and the amount of the fields one uses to describe it, and despite the diffeomorphism symmetry of those fields.
-Thus, the paradigm of relationalism falls short of achieving its goal of completely eliminating the objective reality of the underlying spacetime manifold.
+Nevertheless, the fact that we always have precisely $K-4$ correlation functions (that is, for every choice of $K$) tells us that the set of solutions of those $K-4$ correlation functions, namely the spacetime manifold $\cM$, is itself operationally observable, independent of the choice and the amount of the fields one uses to describe it, and despite the diffeomorphism symmetry of those fields.
 The invariant properties of $\cM$ such as dimension and topology are present as correlations in the experimental data, and there is no theoretical account of why they have the values that we observe in the experiment.
-The $4$-dimensionality and simply connected topology are {\em brute experimental facts}, and are {\em independent} of the choice, properties and even the very number of the fields we use to measure them.
+The $4$-dimensionality and simply connected topology are {\em brute experimental facts}, and are {\em independent} of the choice, properties and even the very number of the fields we use to measure them (given current science and technology, as mentioned below equation \eqref{eq:SpacetimeDimResult} and discussed in detail in Subsection \ref{SubSec:ExtraDim}).
 Of course, one could attempt to construct a theoretical model which would be able to deduce these correlations among observables from some simpler set of principles.
 This would implement the concept of the {\em emergence of spacetime}.
 So far, however, no such model has ever been successfully constructed.